mateuszmarkowski/yavp/docs/README.md

 selector   - valid jQuery selector used to match one or more DOM elements.
 I.e.: '[name="last_name"]', '#period_start' or '.emails'

 By default Yavp will append ':visible:enabled' to each selector to make sure that only fields that user can interact with will be validated.
-If you need to prevent Yavp from doing this, just set "selector_overwrite" to true:
+If you need to prevent Yavp from doing this, just set "selectorOverwrite" to true:

 fields : [
 	{
 		selector           : '[name="age"]',
-		selector_overwrite : true, //so that age will be validated even if hidden or disabled validators         : [
+		selectorOverwrite : true, //so that age will be validated even if hidden or disabled validators         : [
 			'required'
 		]